SQLite Database for Android

 - Once created, the SQLite database is located in the data/data/package.name/databases/ folder.

-- Export the database file from your Android device or emulator and view it using an SQLite database browser tool.
+- It is possible to export the database file from your Android device or emulator and view it using an SQLite database browser tool.

 Supported Data Types